Volodymyr-Yeikovych/IndustrialDirectoriesTreeCreator/ReadMe.txt

-This is my first pet project made on the 7-th of February 2022.
+This is my first pet project made on 7-th February 2022.